loganmhb/bckly.com/_posts/2016-07-20-writing-a-shell-in-python.markdown

     print "Hi from the parent again!
 Created child %d which exited with code %d" % (pid, status)
 ```

 I found it surprising that `wait()` doesn't require the pid as an argument -- I'm curious how it works when there's more than one child process.
 But with this all the pieces are in place for a shell!
-We just have to wrap the whole thing in a loop and replace printing a greeting from the child process with `execve()`ing the program.
+We just have to wrap the whole thing in a loop and replace printing a greeting from the child process with `execv()`ing the program.
 You can see the resulting program [here][permaship].
 It is extremely tiny!
 But it works surprisingly well.

-I ended up using Python's `os.spawnve()`, which basically wraps `fork()`, `execve()` and `wait()`.
+I ended up using Python's `os.spawnve()`, which basically wraps `fork()`, `execv()` and `wait()`.
 This also felt a little bit like cheating, but it's an educational exercise, after all.
 All of these Python standard lib calls are actually lower-level than Python wants you to be working -- there's a `subprocess` module which encapsulates these and more, including I/O and pipes -- but it felt more educational to figure out how this works at a low level.

 Next steps for this little shell are pipes, I/O redirection and globbing!